axelearning/my_blog/index.markdown

   </a>
 </figure>

 As a complement, in [the Harvard course on Data science](https://matterhorn.dce.harvard.edu/engage/ui/index.html#/2016/01/14328), you will find great lectures on data analysis.
 I really recommend to at least take a look to [Exploratory Data Analysis and effective Visualizations](https://matterhorn.dce.harvard.edu/engage/player/watch.html?id=4dc7719e-1ef4-4ee5-a9d9-fc48c3e13185), you will discover some usefull principles for effective visualization.
+Take also a look at plotly and Tableau to complete your skills in data visualization.

 ## `What I have learned?`